Most Hackney GPs get thumbs up from inspectors

 In a report to the Health in Hackney Scrutiny commission this week, the CQC said 35 Hackney out of Hackney's 42 GP practices were found to be 'good' while three 'required improvement' and one was 'inadequate'.

-None had received an 'outstanding' rating and three practices are still awaiting the final outcome of their inspections.
+None had received an 'outstanding' rating and thre practices are still awaiting the final outcome of their inspections.

 The GP Confederation told the commission they were working closely with the practices that had not performed well inspections to help improve the way they worked.

-The Gadhvi Practice based at Fountayne Road Health Centre was found to be inadequate.
+The Ghadvi Practice based at Fountayne Road Health Centre was found to be inadequate.
 The practice was given six months to improve patient safety.

 During the CQC visit, inspectors found batteries on the practice defibrillator out of power and emergency medicines out of stock.